josephWoodland/MS2---CookIt/README.md

 - Edit Name - Edits the name of the saved recipe or plan.
 - Settings - All buttons work correctly

+### API tests

+- API correctly load planner data - Yes
+- Does it take in user input data - Yes
+- Does it collect the recipe data by ID - Yes

 ### User Goals

 ## Issues and challenges I encountered

-### Modal
+### Modal - Redesign

 The biggest issue I faced was having the app use modal’s to render certain types of information.
 The issue I had was making the design responsive on smaller screens, have a modal on smaller screens was a real issue and did not work.
 Trying to make it work the code started to feel quite fragile.

 To fix this I decided to have a redesign of the app, and instead of rendering different HTML to the inside of a pop up modal, just have it all on one web page.
+This gave me much more room to work with.

 ### Saved Recipe

 When there was no saved recipes in storage no message was being rendered.
 The if statement was checking for `array[0]`, which is true even if the array is empty, I changed the if statement to check if the `array.length === 0`.

-### OnClick function
+### Onclick function

 The global onclick function that is set to prevent the page reloading on click, was showing an error in the console when the 'saved recipes' link was clicked.
 This was due to not having the correct parentNode.
 To fix I placed the code inside an IF statement that will fist check if the user is on the planner page.